 Throughout her legal career, Deborah has focused exclusively on commercial leasing, acting for developers, landlords and tenants.
 She has expertise in negotiating and drafting all types of commercial lease documentation for many different uses, including office, retail and industrial, in many different contexts, including office buildings, mixed-use complexes, enclosed regional shopping centres, open air power centres and single use properties.
 Her practice is evenly balanced between representing landlords and tenants.

-Deborah is a frequent contributor to numerous industry and legal publications including The Shopping Centre Newsletter and Legal Alert.
-She has written and lectured extensively, including for the Canadian Bar Association, the Law Society of Upper Canada, the American and Canadian Law Conferences held by the International Conference of Shopping Centers, Insight Educational Services, and the Real Estate Institute of Canada, on such topics as hot spots for American tenants, e-commerce and commercial leases, issues related to options to renew or extend the term of a lease, the impact of property tax reform on commercial leases and tips on drafting rights of first refusal, rights to expand, first opportunities to lease, options to purchase and a variety of other topics.
+Deborah is a frequent contributor to industry and legal publications.
+She has written and lectured extensively, including for the Canadian Bar Association, the Law Society of Upper Canada, the American and Canadian Law Conferences held by the International Conference of Shopping Centers, Insight Educational Services, and the Real Estate Institute of Canada, on such topics as hot spots for American tenants, e-commerce and commercial leases, issues related to options to renew or extend the term of a lease, the impact of property tax reform on commercial leases and tips on drafting rights of first refusal, repair and replacement obligations, quiet enjoyment and a variety of other topics.
 She has also lectured at the Shopping Centre Management Program, Sheridan College.

 Deborah co-chaired the ICSC 2005 and 2006 Annual Canadian Law Conference.
 She was Ontario Provincial Director of Government Relations Committee Chair for the Canadian Division Committee of the International Council of Shopping Centers from 2003 to 2005.
 She is a past director of Toronto CREW (the Toronto Commercial Real Estate Women's Association).